Explaining the Success of AdaBoost and Random Forests as Interpolating Classifiers: Introduction

 We will begin in Section~\ref{sec:other_boost} by critiquing some of the existing explanations of AdaBoost.
 In particular, we will discuss at length some of the shortcomings of the statistical optimization view of AdaBoost.
 In Section~\ref{sec:interpolate}, we will discuss the merits of classification procedures that interpolate the training data, that is, that fit the training data set with no error.
 The main conclusion from this section is that interpolation, done correctly, can provide robustness to a fit in the presence of noise.
 This discussion will be augmented with simulations discussing the performance of random forests, AdaBoost, and other algorithms in a noisy environment.
 We will then derive our central observation in Section~\ref{sec:avg_boost}, namely that AdaBoost can be decomposed as a sum of classifiers, each of which fits the training data perfectly.
 The implication from this observation is that for the best performance, we should run AdaBoost for many iterations with deep trees.
 The deep trees will allow the component classifiers to interpolate the data, while a large number of iterations will lend to a bagging effect.
-In Section~\ref{sec:theory} we will present theory that explains the mechanism by which self-smoothing improves classification error.
+We will then demonstrate this intuition in a real data example in Section ~\ref{sec:realData}.
 Finally, we conclude with a brief discussion in Section~\ref{sec:conclusion}.